Barrington Levy: Career

 In 1998, he released Living Dangerously, which included a collaboration with one of Jamaica's most prolific deejays, Bounty Killer, and with Snoop Dogg.
 The release was one of Levy's most successful since the start of the 1990s, and saw him finally achieve some success in the US.
 Levy performed on two tracks on Long Beach Dub All Stars 1999 album Right Back, and also played a few shows with the band.
 He was featured on a 1999 track by the Rascalz titled "Top of the World", also featuring K-os.
 Levy also appeared on two singles by rapper Shyne ("Bad Boyz" and "Bonnie & Shyne"), and on a track for drum and bass artist Aphrodite's 2000 album Aftershock.
 "Here I Come" returned to the charts in 2001, with a new version by Levy and Talisman P reaching number 37 in the UK.

 In 2004, he contributed to a track on the album White People by Handsome Boy Modeling School, a project by Prince Paul and Dan the Automator.
 He also did some collaborations with Slightly Stoopid on their 2005 album Closer to the Sun.
 Most recently, Levy made a guest appearance on the single "No Fuss" by Red-1 of the Rascalz, from his 2007 album Beg For Nothing.

-In September 2013 he released the single "Love the Way She Love", a collaboration with Mr. Vegas, and announced an acoustic album featuring new songs and reworkings of old songs such as "Prison Oval Rock" and "Black Roses".
+In September 2013, he released the single "Love the Way She Love", a collaboration with Mr. Vegas, and announced an acoustic album featuring new songs and reworkings of old songs such as "Prison Oval Rock" and "Black Roses".
 His album, Acousticalevy, was nominated for a Grammy Award for Best Reggae Album in 2016.

-In 2021, Levy featured on the Gorillaz track "Meanwhile" alongside Jelani Blackman.
+In 2021, Levy was featured on the Gorillaz track "Meanwhile" alongside Jelani Blackman.

+In 2023, Rolling Stone ranked Levy at number 119 on its list of the 200 Greatest Singers of All Time.
+He performed on the West Holts stage at that year's Glastonbury Festival.

+Since 2011 Levy has been working on his album Survivor (the album originally had the working title It's About Time).
+In 2017 he released the first single from the album, "GSOAT", yet the album remains unreleased.